About

 Although we encourage sustainable travel, we know this isn’t possible for everyone.
 There are a number of official University car parks available close to the festival site, including Manchester Aquatics Centre, Booth Street West and Cecil Street.
 Free parking to blue badge holders is available in Booth Street West.
 Please be advised that parking is likely to be busy during the festival, so please plan accordingly.

-Access to the festival is free and open to all, however some of our most popular events will be ticketed due to their popularity.
+Access to the festival is free and open to all, however some of our most popular events like the Flash Bang Show, Bee Curious talks and campus walking tours will be ticketed due to their popularity.

 Yes, absolutely!

-There will be loads to do for the whole family – from hands-on activities to music, dance and lots more.
+There will be loads to do for the whole family – from interactive stands to performances, tours and lots more.

-Please note, however, that some events will have age restrictions due to the nature of the activity (where health and safety requires this) and/or parental discretion may be advised.
-See individual event listings for more information.
+Please note, however, that some interactive stands will have age restrictions due to the nature of the activity (where health and safety requires this) and/or parental discretion may be advised.

 We love dogs and they are allowed in our open spaces.
 However, they must be kept on a short, fixed lead at all times and are not permitted inside any of our buildings.